rgdagir/facebot/README.md

 ### Disclaimer

-This is an old project that I am now making public because I want people to use it.
-I used to run it locally on my machine every 8 hours, but I'll need to upgrade this simple script so that more people can use it.
+This is a project I used to run locally on my machine every 8 hours, but that I am now making public because I want people to use it.
 If you're interested in the project or in helping, hit me up!